Protocol

 AI systems increasingly execute tasks, call tools, and trigger irreversible actions.
 The central risk is not only misalignment, but execution without valid human authorization and direction drift inside authorized bounds.

 HAP solves this by defining how humans cryptographically authorize consequential actions and how implementations preserve human-defined direction during execution.
+Every authorized action produces a signed execution receipt — cryptographic proof of who authorized it, when, and within which bounds.

 The protocol distinguishes between: